engineyard/ey-docs/pages/issue-github-ssh-keys.md

 GitHub had a security breach that allowed an individual to gain super-user access to repositories that he was not explicitly permitted access to.
 This hack involved leveraging a weakness in the mass-assignment method to upload his SSH key.
 GitHub has posted additional details on their [[blog|https://github.com/blog/1068-public-key-security-vulnerability-and-mitigation]].

+Starting March 7th, 2012, GitHub is forcing an audit of all SSH keys.
+This might have impacted your ability to deploy on Engine Yard.

+Engine Yard worked with GitHub to have the fingerprints we generate for Engine Yard deployments approved.
+If you have  deployment issues, submit a ticket with [[Engine Yard Support|http://support.cloud.engineyard.com]].

 ##Take action to protect your application

-1. Review your SSH keys on [[GitHub|https://github.com/settings/ssh]] to make sure that there are no keys that you don't recognize.
+1. Review your SSH keys to make sure that there are no keys that you don't recognize:
+    * In the Engine Yard Dashboard, select Tools -> SSH Public Keys.
+    * In GitHub, go to [[Please audit your SSH keys|https://github.com/settings/ssh/audit]].

 2. Read this gist "[[How Homakov hacked GitHub and the line of code that could have prevented it|https://gist.github.com/1978249]]" to understand the breach and how to prevent it.